CakeDC/users/Docs/Documentation/Configuration.md

 Configuration for reCaptcha
 ---------------------
-To enable reCaptcha you need to register your site at google reCaptcha console and add this to your config/users.php file:
+To enable reCaptcha you need to register your site at google reCaptcha console and add this to your .php file:

 ```php
 'Users.reCaptcha.key' => 'YOUR RECAPTCHA KEY',